Multiloop functional renormalization group approach to quantum spin systems: Numerical implementation

 \subsection{Algorithmic complexity}

 The asymptotic scaling of computation times with the different numerical parameters can be read off directly from the flow equations and is given by

-where $N_L \sim L^d$ is the number of symmetry reduced lattice sites for a lattice of dimension $d$, $N_I$ the initial number of logarithmically spaced intervals for the adaptive frequency integration, $N_{\Omega}$ the number of mesh points for the transfer frequency axis of the two-particle vertex, $N_{\nu}$ the respective number of points on the fermionic axis and $\ell$ the number of loops.

-Let us examine in more detail how this scaling is obtained.
+where $N_L \sim L^d$ is the number of symmetry reduced lattice sites for a lattice of dimension $d$, $N_I$ the initial number of linearly/logarithmically spaced intervals for the adaptive frequency integration, $N_{\Omega}$ the number of mesh points for the transfer frequency axis of the channels, $N_{\nu}$ the respective number of points on the fermionic axes and $\ell$ the number of loops. \\ Let us examine in more detail how this scaling is obtained.
 To do so, we can focus on the computation of the two-particle vertex, as the effort of computing the self-energy derivative, the latter being a function of one frequency argument only, is negligible.
 After exploiting lattice symmetries and time translation invariance, each channel is parametrized by one site index, one transfer and two fermionic frequencies.
-To compute the derivative for each of these components one needs to evaluate the respective bubble functions, which comprise a single frequency integration over at least $N_I$ frequency points and, in the case of the $t_1$ bubble, another summation over the full lattice.
-Although, for large $\ell$, the number of bubbles to compute within each loop stays constant, and as such the numerical effort asymptotically scales as $\mathcal{O}(\ell)$, there is a computational overhead going from $\ell = 1$ to $\ell = 3$.
-The two-loop contribution \eqref{two_loop_term} consists of two terms, left and right insertions, which both are as costly to evaluate as the one loop terms.
-Furthermore, for $\ell \geq 3$, insertions of non-complementary bubbles into each other \eqref{multiloop_term}, additionally come on top.
+To compute the derivative for each of these components one needs to evaluate the respective right hand side of the flow equations, which comprise a single frequency integration over at least $N_I$ frequency points and, in the case of the $dph$ channel, another summation over the full lattice.
+Although, for large $\ell$, the number of terms to compute within each loop stays constant, and as such the numerical effort asymptotically scales as $\mathcal{O}(\ell)$, there is a computational overhead going from $\ell = 1$ to $\ell = 3$.
+The two-loop contribution consists of two terms, left and right part, which both are as costly to evaluate as the one loop terms.
+Furthermore, for $\ell \geq 3$, the central part additionally comes on top.